-- 208. Typically, contributions into SMSFs are sourced from either the members or the members' employers.
+208.204.
+Typically, contributions into SMSFs are sourced from either the members or the members' employers.
 Transfers in are benefits transferred from other superannuation entities.
 Contributions are classified as either concessional, for which a tax deduction has been claimed by the contributor, or non-concessional, for which no tax deduction has been claimed by the member.
-Contributions and transfers in to a SMSF may include :
+Contributions and transfers in to a SMSF may include 89:

 - Employer contributions, including SG, award and salary sacrifice contributions.

 - Member contributions, both concessional and non-concessional.

 - Spouse contributions.

 - Child contributions.

 - Rollovers from other complying funds.

-- Small business rollovers (CGT small business retirement exemption and CGT small business 15 year exemption amount).
+- Small business rollovers (CGT small business retirement exemption and CGT small business 15 year exemption amountamounts).

 - Amounts transferred from a foreign fund.

 - Government co-contributions.

 - Transfers from the Superannuation Holding Accounts Reserve (SHAR) held by the ATO.

 - Personal injury election.

 - Other family and friend contributions.

 - Directed termination (taxable component) payments.

 Contributions may be made in cash or in-specie (by transferring an asset) or a combination of both if the fund's governing rules permit the SMSF to accept contributions that are made in-specie.
+Where contributions are made via an in-specie asset transfer, the auditor determines whether the requirements of section 66 of the SISA have been met.